 Director of Campus Services – James Marindino

 The Flagler/Palm Coast Campus is among Daytona State’s fastest-growing regional campuses.
-The campus offers college credit, college preparatory and the first year of the two-year Associate Degree Nursing program.
+The campus offers college credit, college preparatory and the the full two-year Associate Degree Nursing program.
 All general education requirements for the associate of arts degree can be completed here as well as some associate of science programs such as business administration, which includes 3 certificates.
 Facilities include a nursing laboratory, two science laboratories, an Academic Support Center, writing center, two computer laboratories, an amphitheater and modern classrooms.
 Nearly 3,000 students attended this campus last year, and the numbers are projected to continue to rise.
 To accommodate this growth, the campus has expanded with a new high-tech, 24,000 square-foot facility to meet student needs through the next decade.